Echo

 -

 Erika Holm is an artist based in Tāmaki Makaurau.
 Her work explores desire, the feminised excess of ornamentation, and objects as vessels of memory.
 With a background in furniture-making, she incorporates wood and metal, as well as bodily matter, into her sculptures.
 Holm has worked at Apartmento Contemporary Furniture and is currently a workshop technician at Auckland University of Technology.
-Her work has been shown at Grace Aotearoa and Michael Lett, with a forthcoming exhibition at Ivan Anthony later this year.
+Her work has been shown at Ivan Anthony, Grace Aotearoa, and Michael Lett.

 -